-Over 80 percent of Americans sit all day, and sitting, as you’ve probably heard, is bad for your health.
-Doctors have even coined “sitting disease” to cover the host of problems that sitting presents to your overall health and wellness.
-Sitting is linked to a myriad of health issues, like cardiovascular disease, diabetes, osteoporosis, and metabolic syndrome.
+More than 80 percent of Americans sit all day.
+We sit at our desks, we sit in our cars, and we sit on our couches.
+It’s unavoidable.
+And, as you’ve probably heard, it’s bad for our health.
+Doctors have even coined the term “sitting disease” for the host of problems that sitting presents.
+This includes an increased risk of cardiovascular disease, diabetes, osteoporosis, and metabolic syndrome.

-How Sitting Effects Your Energy
+How Sitting Affects Your Energy

 3 Moves to Boost Your Energy

 The Active Cows Face requires you to stand up and engage the deep muscles around the shoulder blades (the rhomboid muscles, trapezius, and deltoid).
 This effectively opens up the front of the body, allowing more oxygen into your lungs and more blood flow to your head, heart, and vital organs.